Shinbutsu-shūgō: Assimilation process

 The process of amalgamation is usually divided into three stages.

 The first articulation of the difference between Japanese religious ideas and Buddhism, and the first effort to reconcile the two is attributed to Prince Shōtoku (574–622), and the first signs that the differences between the two world views were beginning to become manifest to the Japanese in general appear at the time of Emperor Tenmu (673–686).
 Accordingly, one of the first efforts to reconcile Shinto and Buddhism was made in the 8th century during the Nara period founding so-called (神宮寺, jingū-ji), that is shrine-temples, complexes comprising both a shrine and a temple.

 Behind the inclusion in a Shinto shrine of Buddhist religious objects was the idea that the kami were lost beings in need of liberation through Buddhism like any other sentient beings.
 Kami were thought to be subject to karma and reincarnation like human beings, and early Buddhist stories tell how the task of helping suffering kami was assumed by wandering monks.
 A local kami would appear in a dream to the monk, telling him about his suffering.

 To improve the kami's karma through rites and the recitation of sutras, Buddhist monks would build Buddhist temples next to kami shrines.
 Such groupings had been created by the 7th century, for example at Usa Jingū in Kyūshū, where Hachiman was worshiped together with Maitreya.

-The building of temples at shrines produced shrine-temple complexes, which in turn accelerated the amalgamation process.
-As a result of the creation of shrine-temple complexes, many shrines that had until then been just an open-air site became Buddhist style groupings of buildings.
+The building of temples at shrines produced jingū-ji complexes, which in turn accelerated the amalgamation process.
+As a result of the creation of shrine-temple complexes, many shrines that had until then been just an open-air site became Buddhist-style groupings of buildings.